backdrop-contrib/fast_token_browser/README.md

 token, then click in a text field where it will be inserted.
 This is designed to provide for better keyboard accessibility in a future release.

+The modal window can be resized and moved so you can keep the browser open while you insert the token.
+This helps if you want to insert multiple tokens.

 Fast Token Browser will also replace the token browser provided by [Token Help](https://backdropcms.org/project/token_help) at admin/reports/tokens.